 Tried As An Adult

-A drug test result or validity testing result from an HHS-certified laboratory that has undergone review and final determination by the MRO.
+A drug test result or validity testing result from an HHS-certified laboratory has undergone review and final determination by the MRO.

 The court or district attorney dismisses the charges.

-A type of conviction mainly found in the state of North Carolina.
+A type of conviction is mainly found in the state of North Carolina.
 This means the defendant has waived their right to trial and has pled guilty to the charges.
 In turn, the court accepts the plea of guilty.